Sal Fasano

-Salvatore Frank Fasano (/fəˈsɑːnoʊ/; born August 10, 1971) is an American former professional baseball catcher, who played for nine different Major League Baseball (MLB) teams over his 11-year big league career.
+Salvatore Frank Fasano (/fəˈsɑːnoʊ/; born August 10, 1971) is an American former professional baseball catcher, who played for nine different Major League Baseball (MLB) teams over his 11–year big league career.
 Upon retiring as a player, he became a coach within the Toronto Blue Jays organization between 2010 and 2016.
 After coaching for a single season within the Los Angeles Angels minor league system, Fasano joined the major league coaching staff of the Atlanta Braves.
+He currently serves as the assistant pitching coach for the Angels.

 Jeff Pearlman of ESPN.com said of Fasano: "When I think of Sal Fasano, however, I think of greatness.
 Not of Willie Mays or Ted Williams greatness, but of a uniquely excellent human being who, were class and decency the most valued standards of a career, would be the easiest Hall of Fame inductee of all time."

 Professional career

 Kansas City Royals

 After three seasons in the minor leagues, Fasano made his Major League debut on April 3, 1996, for the Royals.
+He finished the game 0-for-3 in a 7–1 loss to the Baltimore Orioles.
 He spent the next three seasons splitting catching duties with starter Mike Macfarlane and rising prospect Mike Sweeney.
-In 1998, he established career highs in at bats (216) and RBI (31).
+In 1998, he established career highs in at bats (216) and runs batted in (RBIs) (31).
 He also ranked second in the American League in HBPs with 16.
-In his first 4 seasons with the Royals, Fasano batted .219 with 20 home runs and 67 RBI.
+In his first four seasons with the Royals, Fasano batted .219 with 20 home runs and 67 RBI.